 YES, but please read so that you do not misunderstand me.
-Despite what you may hear, and separate from the limited university research, in my opinion there are no private non-profits that are currently working on the FQ problem from a scientific research standpoint that will produce tangible, real world results.
-Oh yes, there are a few smaller non-profits (at least two that I know of) that are attempting to solve the problem from a research standpoint but unfortunately, in my opinion, they are too pigeonholed or myopic in their focus.
+Despite what you may hear, and separate from the limited academic university research, in my opinion there are no private non-profits that are currently working on the FQ problem from a scientific research standpoint that will produce tangible, real world results.
+Oh yes, there are a few smaller non-profits (at least two that I know of) and one of them is, in my opinion, wasting precious money researching outcomes that will not lead to treatments so I believe they are too pigeonholed or myopic in their focus.

 Seriously, I am not trying to be negative, but pragmatic and practical.
-Unfortunately they are dominated by strong self-interests that do not work well with other organizations or people, are not working with researchers at academic institutions, and are focusing too narrow on their goals.
+Unfortunately they are dominated by strong self-interests that do not work well with other organizations or people plus they are not at least somewhat working with researchers at academic institutions.

 The FQ molecule is complex in its ability to damage, especially the DNA.
 For us as a community, even proving the fact that FQ’s cause DNA damage isn’t good enough.
 It is essential to be able to identify ‘what’ metabolic systems are breaking down in each individual person, as the trajectory each floxed person takes is different after the initial insult.
 Thus is the inherent wickedness in DNA damage; different combinations of metabolic systems breakdown in each person.
 The only way to cast a wide enough net in this heterogeneous mix and elucidate treatments is through metabolomics.